 A note on your opening: it's always a good idea to include an image that represents your topic and that will work together with your heading to grab attention and encourage potential readers to click through to your blog post.
 This is particularly important when you share your post on social media networks where thumbnails are shown.

 Your sub heading is your opportunity to give readers another idea of what they are able to read about.
 This blog post is outlining the structure that a blog post ideally wants to follow and as such is my sub-heading.
 I may have dealt with another aspect of writing a blog post such as researching your topic for example, and the sub-heading would have been where I introduced that.

 4. Call To Action

 There we have it - a simple little blog post about how to write a blog post.
-Blogging is an important element of the inbound marketing approach and knowing how to structure your blog post is just the beginning.
-Why not download our 8 Steps to Highly Effective Internet Marketing to learn more about inbound marketing and how to use blog posts to build relationships with your target market?
-(And yes, that was my blatantly obvious CTA right there!)
+Blogging is an important element of the Content Marketing strategy and knowing how to structure your blog post is just the beginning.

 ...my two cents worth